What is considered a good credit score in Canada, and what is the average credit score of the general population?

 3. Avoid shopping around for new credit unless when necessary.

 4. Monitor your credit report for errors.
 If you find errors on your credit report, contact the credit bureau to dispute the error and ask them to fix it.

 5. Avoid closing your oldest credit accounts unless it is absolutely required.
 Older accounts add to your credit age and can increase your credit score.

 A good credit score in Canada starts from 660.
 The higher it is, the easier it will be for you to qualify for credit.

-I use Borrowell for monitoring my credit and to ensure that I do not become a victim of identity theft or fraud.
-Also, the monthly credit score and credit report updates they provide make it easy to track my progress over time.
+I use Borrowell to monitor my credit and to ensure I do not become a victim of identity theft or fraud.
+Also, the monthly credit score and credit report update they provide make it easy to track my progress over time.

 Want to see your credit score?
 Click here to get one for free.

 A 700 credit score is good.
 For a very good credit score, you need to score between 713 and 740.

 A score above 700 will help you qualify for a mortgage after considering other financial factors, including your Total Debt Service and Gross Debt Service Ratios.
 To qualify for competitive mortgage rates, you should aim for a very good to excellent credit score.